louisheizlsperger/louisheizlsperger.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in Economics at UC Berkeley.
-I graduated from LMU Munich in 2021 with a B.Sc. in Economics and from LSE in 2022 with a M.Sc. in Economics.
+I am a first-year PhD student in Economics at UC Berkeley.

 A list of research projects can be found [here](research).